lizhengxiao/FMR-covariates-clustering/README.md

  - ``innerLayer-AMDD.r`` is the ADMM algorithm for the inner iteration.

- - ``outerLayer-EM`` is the EM algorithm for estimating the model parameters.
+ - ``outerLayer-EM.r`` is the EM algorithm for estimating the model parameters.

- - ``simulation-example`` shows the simulated examples in the section 4.
+ - ``simulation-example.r`` shows the simulated examples in the section 4.